sachinsu/sachinsu.github.io/content/posts/ELT.md

 2. For each of the company , get Last traded price(`ltp`) and 52 week high price (`yearlyhigh`)
 3. Exclude companies having ltp < 20 or ltp > 50000
 4. Rank companies by closeness of `ltp` to `yearlyhigh`
-5. Prepare `buy` list of upto 20 such companies.
+5. Prepare `buy` list of up to 20 such companies.
 Earlier short listed stocks, which are not in top 20 this week or further than 5% from their `yearlyhigh`, should be marked for `sell`.

 Above is hypothetical example and using full fledged data stack may be overkill but should suffice the purpose of this article.